gmasil/ChestSort/readme.md

 ChestSort is a bukkit/spigot plugin to help your minecraft players to sort and access their warehouses.

 # Download
-You can download the latest build here: [ChestSort.jar](https://jenkins.gmasil.de/job/gmasil/job/ChestSort/job/master/lastSuccessfulBuild/artifact/target/ChestSort.jar)
+You can download the latest build for **Minecraft 1.16.5** here: [ChestSort.jar](https://jenkins.gmasil.de/job/gmasil/job/ChestSort/job/master/lastSuccessfulBuild/artifact/target/ChestSort.jar)

 # Documentation
 A full documentation can be found [here](docs/readme.md).